Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Discussion

 \subsection{Summarization}

-Here we provide a summary analysis of three LLM Ensemble paradigms and seven LLM Ensemble approaches, as illustrated in Table~\ref{summary-final}, considering the most critical methodological attributes: \textit{ensemble strategy}, \textit{granularity} and \textit{ensemble goal}.
+Here we provide a summary analysis of all LLM Ensemble approaches, as illustrated in Table~\ref{summary-final}, considering the most critical methodological attributes: \textit{ensemble strategy}, \textit{granularity} and \textit{ensemble goal}.
 From the perspective of ensemble strategy, \textit{aggregation} methods (involving the average or weighted ensemble of all model outputs) are more sophisticated compared to \textit{selection}-based methods, which select a single output (equivalent to a \textit{hard voting} process).
 However, \textit{regeneration}-based methods are burdened by the additional need for large model-specific training data preparation and model training.
 From the perspective of ensemble granularity, it is apparent that \textit{response}-level ensemble methods are relatively coarse-grained; while methods with finer granularity, particularly token-level ensemble methods, can more effectively harness the distribution information from each model during the decoding phase.
 Further, from the perspective of ensemble goals, (b) ensemble-during-inference methods and (c1) non-cascaded-based methods, unconstrained by cost considerations, can employ more flexible ensemble strategies beyond \textit{selection} and utilize finer-grained ensemble approaches, ultimately yielding greater performance improvement potential.